-Professional Writing.
-Professional Writing seniors are rated as performing at an EXCELLENT (GREEN) level in both artifacts: Artifact 1 (annotated writing samples) is rated at 2.83; Artifact 2 (annotated publication design samples) is rated at 2.83.
-Portfolio reviews demonstrate that all Professional Writing seniors are demonstrating an excellent level of performance.
+Professional Writing, Professional Writing seniors are rated as performing at an EXCELLENT (GREEN) level in Artifact 1 (annotated writing samples) which is rated at 2.75; Artifact 2 (annotated publication design samples) is rated at 2.25.
+One student had an excellent demonstration of publication designs, but the other portfolio lacked excellent design work.
+With just two students graduating in this concentration, it is hard to generalize recommendations based on these two students who had very different levels of artifacts.